pypy/pypy.org/posts/2026/06/benchmarker2.md

 a fresh baseline shows a 4.3x improvement.
 I can only speculate that the major differences between the results is:

-- The CPython3.11.9 run was done in June 2024.
+- The CPython 3.11.9 run was done in June 2024.
 This was before some firmware kernel changes applied to the host machine that slowed it down.
 I did notice at the time the exploit migitagion firmware was applied that the overall comparison dropped from 3.3x to 3x, but felt the additional protection was